USA Powerlifting

-USA Powerlifting (USAPL) is a national powerlifting organization in the United States The USAPL sanctions local, regional and national meets in the country.
-The current president of the USAPL is Larry Maile.
+USA Powerlifting (USAPL) is a national and international powerlifting organization based in the United States.
+The USAPL sanctions local, regional, national, and international meets in the United States and several other member countries.
+The president of the USAPL is Larry Maile.

-The USAPL is a drug tested organization and restricts the usage of equipment to single ply suits and shirts in the equipped division.
-The raw division of the USAPL allows wrist wraps and knee sleeves as well as a weight belt.
-In 2019 it announced that trans-women would not be allowed to compete as women.
+The USAPL is a drug-tested organization and restricts the usage of equipment to single-ply suits and shirts in the equipped division.
+The raw division of the USAPL allows wrist wraps and knee sleeves as well as a lifting belt.